corda/corda/contracts/src/main/kotlin/com/r3corda/contracts/universal/README.md

-# Generic contracts
+# Universal contracts

-This is a demonstration of how to build generic contracts or higher order contracts on top of Corda.
+This is a demonstration of how to build universal contracts or higher order contracts on top of Corda.

 ## Overview